 Bronchiolitis affects more than one-third of children in the first two years of life and is the most common cause for admission to hospital in their first year.
 Over the past 30 years, hospitalization rates have increased from 1% to 3% of all infants.
 Rising admissions have been costly for the health care system, and reflect significant morbidity and impact on families.

-Despite the existence of numerous clinical practice guidelines, including the often-quoted American Academy of Pediatrics (AAP) clinical practice guideline published in 2006, there is tremendous variation in approaches to diagnosis, monitoring and management.
+Despite the existence of numerous clinical practice guidelines, including the updated American Academy of Pediatrics (AAP) clinical practice guideline published in 2014, there is tremendous variation in approaches to diagnosis, monitoring and management.
 Initiatives to standardize care for bronchiolitis have demonstrated decreased use of diagnostic testing and resource utilization, along with cost reduction and improved outcomes.
 However, while there has been some decrease in testing and treatments since the release of the AAP recommendations, uptake has not been widespread.

 Bronchiolitis is a clinical diagnosis based on a directed history and physical examination.
 Bronchiolitis may present with a wide range of symptoms and severity, from a mild upper respiratory tract infection (URTI) to impending respiratory failure (Table 1).
 Bronchiolitis typically presents with a first episode of wheezing before the age of 12 months.
 The course begins with a two-to-three-day viral prodrome of fever, cough and rhinorrhea progressing to tachypnea, wheeze, crackles and a variable degree of respiratory distress.
 Signs of respiratory distress may include grunting, nasal flaring, indrawing, retractions or abdominal breathing.
 There may or may not be a history of exposure to an individual with a viral URTI.